spoonboy-io/morpheus-sdk/javascript/docs/ActivityApi.md

 let apiInstance = new MorpheusApi.ActivityApi();
 let opts = {
-  'max': 25, // Number | Maximum number of records to return 'offset': 0, // Number | Offset records, the number of records to skip, for paginating requests 'sort': "'name'", // String | Sort order, the name of the property to sort by 'order': "'asc'", // String | Sort direction, use 'desc' to reverse sort
+  'max': 25, // Number | Maximum number of records to return, -1 can be used to fetch all records 'offset': 0, // Number | Offset records, the number of records to skip, for paginating requests 'sort': "'name'", // String | Sort order, the name of the property to sort by 'order': "'asc'", // String | Sort direction, use 'desc' to reverse sort